Obrempong12/AirBnB_clone_v3/README.md

 ### Continuous Integration Tests

-Uses [Travis-CI](https://travis-ci.org/) to run all tests on all commits to the github repo
+Uses a Ubuntu 20.04 - NodeJS 14 Terminal to run all tests on all commits to the github repo

 ## Authors